ServBay Web Server Troubleshooting Guide

 General Troubleshooting Steps

-When you encounter a 500 error, follow these steps:
+When you encounter a 500 error, try these steps:

-Check the Web Server Error Log: This is always the first step in diagnosing a 500 error.
-Error logs usually contain detailed information about what went wrong, such as script errors, missing files, or permission issues.
+Check Web Server Error Logs: This is the first thing to do.
+Error logs contain details about script issues, missing files, permission problems, etc.

 - Caddy: